davidsonlima/guidelines/ThingWorx/certificationWiki.md

   - Events, streams, and info tables do not enforce uniqueness
 * Also, Permissions (section) can be set to define visibility, and other properties

 #### Infotables

+#### Subsystems

+In ThingWorx, subsystems are system integration tools that provide Platform functionality that can be configured according to execution requirements.
+Subsystems handle event processing, file transfer, federated data storage, Web socket communications, stream processing, tunneling processing, and Platform configuration.
+With the proper permissions enabled, users can start, stop, and configure subsystems.
+The status of all subsystems is available in Composer in the Monitoring menu.
+Additional information on each subsystem is located in the Platform API documentation.